bayodelaoye/garment/README.md

 ### Delete Review Record
 ##
-* Purpose: This fetch sends a shipping info id in the body of the request of the record to be deleted.
+* Purpose: This fetch sends a garment's id in the url of the request of the record to be deleted.
 * Method: ```DELETE```
 * URL: ```/api/reviews/<int:garment_id>```
 * Successful Response: HTTP Status 200